Carnival in Barranquilla

 Theft from a motorcycle is one of the most common forms of theft in Barranquilla.
 Because of this, the police strictly monitor 2 men on motorcycles.

-Read more about security in Colombia.
+Read more about safety in Colombia.

 3 days